-Recommendation for Lead Agency funding serve as a basis for GACR decision, unless GACR is in the role of Lead Agency.
+Recommendation for Lead Agency funding serves as a basis for the decision of GACR, unless GACR is in the role of Lead Agency.

-When carrying out the grant projects, national laws and regulations in force apply (in the case of the Czech Republic, the Act on the Support of Research and Development; the Act on Accounting etc.)
+While working on grant projects, national laws and regulations apply (in the case of the Czech Republic, the Act on the Support of Research and Development; the Act on Accounting etc.)